UDaily

 Delaware teachers interested in learning more about professional development opportunities available through the Delaware Center for Civics Education can visit the website.

-Delaware educators (from left to right) Lisa Nothstein, Sara Brick, Jake Austin, Phillip Vaughn and Elizabeth Pruneda pose for a photo following their group’s presentation for the Simulated Congressional Hearings portion of the CEAS Program.
+Delaware educators (from left to right) Lisa Nothstein, Sara Davis, Jake Austin, Phillip Vaughn and Elizabeth Pruneda pose for a photo following their group’s presentation for the Simulated Congressional Hearings portion of the CEAS Program.

-Delaware educators (from left to right) Lisa Nothstein, Sara Brick, Jake Austin, Phillip Vaughn and Elizabeth Pruneda pose for a photo following their group’s presentation for the Simulated Congressional Hearings portion of the CEAS Program.
+Delaware educators (from left to right) Lisa Nothstein, Sara Davis, Jake Austin, Phillip Vaughn and Elizabeth Pruneda pose for a photo following their group’s presentation for the Simulated Congressional Hearings portion of the CEAS Program.

 About the Institute for Public Administration